bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:34 AM CT, May 16</p>
+<p class="updated_time"> Latest data: 09:18 AM CT, May 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 86°, which is 12° **warmer** than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Today's high is 85°, which is 10° **warmer** than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 66°
+- 69°
-- Drizzle
+- Partly Cloudy
-- 96% humidity
+- 90% humidity
-- 6 mph wind
+- 12 mph wind
-- 76% cloud cover
+- 58% cloud cover
 - 41 AQI 🟩
 - 0.07 inches of rain in the past 24 hours